 More information on managing your rent arrears

 Rent is charged over 50 weeks with two charge free weeks over the Christmas period.
-If tenants are in arrears with their rent we ask that they continue to pay their rent over the Christmas period along with any arrangements they have made to reduce their arrears.
-This could reduce the arrears by a substantial amount.
+If you are in arrears with your rent you are required to continue to pay over the two charge free weeks.

 What your rent pays for

 The rent you pay is invested back into housing services such as repairs, caretaking, and cleaning.
 Your rent also covers the cost of a housing service at local offices, and pays loans we have taken out to improve properties.

 All council tenants are sent a quarterly rent statement which shows the weekly payments due, the payments you have made and your weekly balance.